Bernard Tekpetey scores twice in Ludogorets' 3-0 win over Hebar

 Source: footballghana.com

-Bernard Tekpetey was the star of the show as Ludogorets cruised to a comfortable 3-0 victory over Hebar in the Bulgarian First Professional League on Saturday, April 20, 2024.
+Ghanaian winger Bernard Tekpetey was the star of the show as Ludogorets cruised to a comfortable 3-0 victory over Hebar in the Bulgarian First Professional League on Saturday afternoon.

-Aslak Fonn Witry played a brilliant pass to Kwadwo Duah, who then set up Tekpetey for an easy finish to put Ludogorets 1-0 up.

 Tekpetey doubled Ludogorets' lead in the 19th minute after Hebar defender Joao Cesko failed to deal with a long pass.
-The ball fell kindly to Tekpetey, who cooly slotted it between the goalkeeper's legs to make it 2-0.
+The ball fell kindly to Tekpetey, who scored to make it 2-0.

 Rwan Seco added a third goal for Ludogorets in the 78th minute, scoring from a pass by Aslak Fonn Witry.

-Tekpetey has been in impressive form this season, scoring ten goals and providing four assists in 28 appearances in the league.
-Swiss-born Ghanaian striker Kwadwo Duah also started the game and played for 62 minutes.
+Tekpetey has been in impressive form this season, scoring ten goals and providing four assists in 28 appearances in the Bulgarian First Professional League.